-Financial assets measured at amortized cost include cash and cash equivalents and accounts receivable.
+Financial assets measured at amortized cost include cash and cash equivalents.

 Financial liabilities measured at amortized cost include due to Government of Nunavut.

 It is management's opinion that the Fund is not exposed to significant interest, currency or credit risks arising from these financial instruments unless otherwise noted.